 Getting run off the road by another vehicle, and getting into an accident, as a result, can be very dangerous.
-No matter how you crash afterward, you may face serious injuries and vehicle damage.
+No matter how you crash afterward, you may face severe injuries and vehicle damage.
 What’s worse, the motorist might be a “phantom driver” who doesn’t stop or even realize they caused your crash.

 Identifying the At-Fault Driver